thoughtspot/thoughtspot.github.io/_includes/content/ports-network.md

 This reference lists the potential ports to open when setting up your security group.

-### Required ports for intra-cluster operation
+### Required ports for <mark style="background-color: lightblue">intracluster</mark> operation

 Internally, ThoughtSpot uses static ports for communication between services in the cluster.
-Do not close these ports from intra-cluster network communications.
+Do not close these ports from <mark style="background-color: lightblue">intracluster</mark> network communications.
 In addition, a number of ports are dynamically assigned to services, which change between runs.
 The dynamic ports come from the range of Linux dynamically allocated ports (20K+).

 |Port|Protocol|Service Name|Direction|Source|Dest.|Description|
 |----|--------|------------|---------|------|-----|-----------|